'We love you South Africa': Kolisi pride after World Cup win - WHIZ News

 Kolbe’s try was even better, the small right winger scampering down the touch line before stepping inside England captain Owen Farrell and running through unchecked in the 74th.

-The celebrations could start early for the South African fans inside the International Stadium and back home, on a poignant night for a country still trying to fully emerge from the apartheid era.
+The celebrations could start early for the South African fans inside the International Stadium and those back home, on a special night for a country still trying to fully emerge from the apartheid era.

-“We had the privilege of giving people hope,” South Africa coach Rassie Erasmus said, “not the burden of giving people hope.”
+“We had the privilege of giving people hope,” South Africa coach Rassie Erasmus said , “not the burden.”

 And Erasmus saved some special words for his captain.